 Some Meditation techniques that utilize mantras (chants) or mudras (specific hand positions) have been shown to focus thoughts and improve neuropsychological performance.

 4. Group Meditation May Lead to Increased Empathy and Enhanced Collaboration

 Some techniques around mindfulness for employees intentionally increase positive actions and feelings toward self and others.
 They help cultivate an awareness of the common elements shared by all humans.
 Through the use of statements such as, “Just like me…” compassion and kindness are extended to loved ones, acquaintances, and ultimately people you find to be difficult.
 Practicing acceptance of others is a powerful leadership tool.

 At the workplace, group meditation has been shown to successfully increase collaboration, innovation, and work quality.
 Group meditation may also be an excellent team-building technique for company off-site weekends or seminars.

 5. Meditation Enhances the Ability to Respond Rather Than React

 Through an increased ability to focus, the long-term practice of meditation enhances the skill of responding to situations rather than reacting.
 This ability is essential for compassionate leadership.

 A study published by the APA states that people who practice corporate meditation are better able to distance and detach themselves from difficult situations.
 They are still fully engaged but have disconnected the emotional responsiveness and can better focus on tasks at hand and make pragmatic decisions in times of challenges or crisis.

 6. Meditation Encourages Prosocial Behavior and Acceptance

 Meditation is well known for enhancing kindness, empathy, and compassion.
-Likewise, research studies also show that consistent meditation practice also encourages prosocial behavior, including reduced judgment for self and others and a willingness to have the patience to listen to others’ perspectives rather than one’s own.
+Likewise, research studies also show that consistent practices of mindfulness for employees also encourages prosocial behavior, including reduced judgment for self and others and a willingness to have the patience to listen to others’ perspectives rather than one’s own.